NectarSun/nectarsun-update-package/README.md

 - Email us at [support@nectarsun.com](mailto:support@nectarsun.com) with other feedback, or fill in our support form at [http://www.nectarsun.com/support.html](http://www.nectarsun.com/support.html)

 ## License
-Copyright (c) Nectarsun.
+Copyright &copy; Nectarsun.
 All rights reserved.

 Licensed under the Apache 2.0 License.